dell/csm-docs/content/docs/resiliency/_index.md

   * Professional Edition is a licensed subscription-based offering available at capacity levels of 10 TB, 25 TB, and 50 TB.
 The subscription includes access to online support resources, EMC Secure Remote Services (ESRS), and on-call software- and systems-related support.

 All three deployment options, i.e. Unity XT, UnityVSA, and Unity-based VxBlock, enjoy one architecture, one interface with consistent features and rich data services.

+### PowerScale Support

+PowerScale is a highly scalable NFS array that is very well suited to Kubernetes deployments.
+The CSM for Resiliency support for PowerScale leverages the following PowerScale features:

+* Detection of Array I/O Network Connectivity status changes.
+* A robust mechanism to detect if Nodes are actively doing I/O to volumes.
+* Low latency REST API supports fast CSI provisioning and de-provisioning operations.

 ## Limitations and Exclusions